 - what medicines make your ears ring (2)

-- can medication make your ears ring (1)
+- can prescriptions make your ears ring (1)

 - does to much medication make your ears ring (1)

-- medications that medications that make your ears ring (1)
+- medication that makes your ears ring (1)

 - medicines that make your ears ring (1)

-- what blood pressure medicine make your ears ring (1)
+- what medications can make you ears ring (1)